 The main difference from other cryptocurrencies was that the emphasis here was not so much on the coins as on the system of “smart contracts”.
 These are special programs that started to work during certain situations.
 In some ways, they look like a sweepstake.
 For example, several people bet on a situation, and if it happens, there is an activated smart contract and all participants receive their rewards.

 In 2014, Ethereum ICO has begun and raised 32.000 Bitcoins that year.
 At the same time, the founder was engaged not only in programming but also in active advertising of the project.
 Ethereum found a huge number of partners, even cooperating with Microsoft.

-In a year after the project started, it has reached 1 bill. by capitalization amount placed on the second position.
-But in the beginning of 2016, the project faced the problems.
-There is a DAO (Decentralized Autonomous Organization) in Ethereum, which was based on a smart contracts.
+A year after the project started, it has reached 1 bill. by capitalization amount placed on the second position.
+But at the beginning of 2016, the project faced the problems.
+There is a DAO (Decentralized Autonomous Organization) in Ethereum, which was based on smart contracts.
 That year it was found an error in the code of DAO, due to which, the fraudsters were able to hack the system and transfer more than $ 50 million from customer accounts.
 These funds had to be compensated by the company.
 A day after the publication, the Ethereum rate fell by a third.

 The founder and some heads of departments proposed a radical solution to the problem — to perform hard fork (complete re-planning of the project, changing the core code to reverse the stolen coins back).

 However, many programmers and investors were against such a decision, because in this case the Ethereum features and the main rule of cryptocurrency would be an immutable blockchain.